 The life cycle of stars

-The evolution of stars has many stages.
-Stars are formed, change into other forms, and in the final stage they are destroyed.
-The first two stages in the evolution of stars are the same regardless of whether the star is the same size as our Sun or larger than it.
+The evolution of stars, often referred to as the life cycle of stars, has many stages.
+The life cycle begins when stars are formed and progresses through various transformations.
+In the final stage, stars are ultimately destroyed.
+The first two stages in the life cycle are similar, regardless of whether the star is the same size as our Sun or larger.

 Stellar nebula